-- They fill better (symptoms have improved), and;
+- They feel better (symptoms have improved), and;

-- It has been 10 days since they first felt sick (or since they tested if no symptoms were present), and;
+- It has been ten days since they first felt sick (or since they tested if no symptoms were present), and;

 - They have not had a fever for at least 24 hours without using a medicine that lowers fevers.

 Q: Do I need to notify anyone if my student tested positive?